 He was employed by Park Row Books & Magazines in lower Manhattan where he sold used books for six months.
 But, by 1936, he was off riding freight trains across the country.
-What Beulah thought of this is not on record, nor what she did while he was off seeing the country, although he was clearly home on occasion because the marriage produced a son.
-There’s almost no trace of this child, although an obituary for Rittenhouse’s daughter mentions a brother David.
+What Beulah thought of this is not on record, nor what she did while he was off seeing the country, although he was clearly home on occasion because the marriage produced a son, David Kinsey, who was born in Fort Wayne, Indiana, in May 1938.

 Returning to New York City, he found work with Alfred A Knopf before moving into advertising because it paid better (he did, however, continue to write a column for the Journal-Gazette, still selling off the books when he’d finished with them).
 When the Second World War came, he was exempt from joining up and was instead employed writing training manuals for the US Air Force.
 By now, his marriage to Beulah had ended in divorce and he was living in Chicago, where he met his second wife, Charlotte Jewell High, ten years his junior.
 They were married in 1944 in Missouri.
 His job in advertising took them to Los Angeles and along the way Rittenhouse realised that, with the war over, people would want to travel for pleasure and the freedom of the highway, particularly those servicemen and women from the Mid West and the East Coast who had been stationed in California, and they would use Route 66.